 If you’re short on time or simply not nearly as insane as I am, feel free to use Rice-a-Roni Mexican-style rice, leftover white rice, or just really anything you have lying around.
 I will also accept your decision to use canned black beans.
 Similarly, store-bought jarred salsa is an acceptable alternative.

 Next time I’ll likely throw some shredded cabbage or broccoli slaw in there as well.
-And, a few slices of avocado never killed anyone, either.
+And, a few slices of avocado would be great too.
 Same goes for sour cream.

 - 1/3 c. all-purpose flour